corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 This hints at an underlying design decision which is rather important to understand the functioning of Blazor.
 Rather than treating HTTP as a stateless protocol - like it had traditionally been considered - the Blazor team had attempted to overlay it with a stateful layer.
 The benefit of this approach is that this allows one to indiscriminately mutate any state accessible.
 From a software QA perspective the explosion of the possible state-space - and accompanying increase in complexity - is something to avoid.

 To serve the correct content after the aforementioned form submission, one needs to make a tradeoff between complexity and performance.
-One roundtrip to the database i
+Once the POST operation is sent to the server, the server requires at least one d